AlexxNica/helm-charts-4/drone/README.md

 $ kubectl create secret generic drone-nexus \
     --from-file=$HOME/.npmrc \
     --from-file=$HOME/.sbt/0.13/plugins/credentials.sbt \
-    --from-file=$HOME/.m2/settings.xml
+    --from-file=$HOME/.m2/settings.xml \
+    --from-file=$HOME/.gradle/gradle.properties \
+    --from-literal=username=<REDACTED> \
+    --from-literal=password=<REDACTED>
 ```

-Note that these secret keys must match the `values.yaml` secretEnvKeys
-section - it's unnecessarily confusing, but if you add the secret as
-above, you don't have to worry about it.
+Note that the second secret assumes that you've configured those files
+only for access to Nexus.
+Don't put your credentials for other
+repositories in the secret.

 Drone uses sqlite3 by default but we're using postgresql; drone has
 additional [documentation for its backends][docs] available as well.